 M.S.L.P.
 27 Months

-The Master of Speech-Language Pathology (MSLP) program at the University of Saskatchewan is a 27-month program combining academic coursework with 350 hours of supervised clinical placements.
+The Master of Speech-Language Pathology (MSLP) program at the University of Saskatchewan is the newest speech-language pathology program in Canada.
+This 27-month program is aligned with the Academic Equivalency Framework of the College of Speech-Language Pathologists and Audiologists of Saskatchewan (CSASK).
+The program provides students with a comprehensive education, combining academic coursework with clinical experiences.
+Students will complete six clinical placements in program (over 1,000 total hours) which will include the minimum 350 supervised clinical hours of direct client contact activities required by CSASK.
 This program is unique in Canada, focusing on the needs of Saskatchewan’s rural, remote, and Indigenous communities, emphasizing cultural humility throughout.

 Admission requirements